-ING Bank has a limited direct presence in the United States through the ING Bank Representative Offices in New York, Dallas (Texas) and Houston (Texas).
-Although the offices' activities are strictly limited to essentially that of a marketing agent of bank products and services and a facilitator (i.e. the offices may not take deposits or execute any transactions), the offices are subject to the regulation of the State of New York Department of Financial Services and the State of Texas Department of Banking, as well as the Federal Reserve.
-ING Bank also has a subsidiary in the United States, ING Financial Holdings Corporation, which through several operating subsidiaries (one of which is registered with the CFTC as a swap dealer and the SEC as a security-based swap dealer and another of which is registered with the SEC as a securities broker-dealer) offers various financial products, including lending, and financial markets products.
+ING Bank has a limited direct presence in the United States through the ING Bank Representative Offices in New York, Dallas (Texas), Houston (Texas) and Los Angeles (California).
+Although the offices' activities are strictly limited to essentially that of a marketing agent of bank products and services and a facilitator (i.e. the offices may not take deposits or execute any transactions), the offices are subject to the regulation of the State of New York Department of Financial Services, the State of Texas Department of Banking, the California Department of Financial Protection and Innovation, as well as the Federal Reserve.
+ING Bank also has a subsidiary in the United States, ING Financial Holdings Corporation, which through several operating subsidiaries offers various financial products, including lending, and financial markets products.
 These entities do not accept deposits in the United States on their own behalf or on behalf of ING Bank N.V.

 The ING subsidiary, ING Capital Markets LLC, is registered as a swap dealer and subject to a statutory regulatory regime and CFTC rules and oversight.
 As a registered entity, it is subject to, among others, business conduct, record-keeping and reporting requirements, as well as margin requirements and capital requirements.
 In that regard, because ING Capital Markets LLC is not subject to regulation by a prudential regulator, it is required to comply with the CFTC's capital requirements.
-In addition to the obligations imposed on registrants (such as swap dealers), other requirements relating to reporting, clearing, and on-facility trading have been imposed for much of the off-exchange derivatives market.
-It is possible that some of these compliance requirements, especially the newly-implemented capital requirements and an increased scope of applicability for initial margin requirements, will increase the costs of and restrict participation in the derivative markets.
+In addition to the obligations imposed on registrants (such as swap dealers), other requirements relating to reporting, clearing, and on-facility trading have been imposed for much of the off-exchange derivatives market and new risk management requirements have been proposed focused on business continuity, cybersecurity, and operation resilience generally.
+It is possible that some of these compliance requirements, especially the capital requirements, will increase the costs of and restrict participation in the derivative markets.
 This could have the effect of restricting trading activity, reducing trading opportunities and market liquidity, potentially increasing the cost of hedging transactions and the volatility of the relevant markets.
 This could adversely affect the business of ING in these markets.

-Compliance with the provisions of the Dodd-Frank Act and SEC regulations enacted thereunder with respect to security-based swaps became required on 1 November 2021.
-This resulted in ING Capital Markets LLC registering as a security-based swap dealer with the SEC.
+The proposed new risk management requirements could impose significant compliance costs to the extent inconsistent with the existing group-wide framework.

+ING Capital Markets LLC is also registered as a security-based swap dealer and is subject to a statutory regulatory regime and SEC rules and oversight.
 The SEC has adopted regulations, among others, establishing registration, reporting, risk management, business conduct, and margin and capital requirements for security-based swaps.
-While ING Capital Markets LLC, as a security-based swap dealer, is required to comply with SEC rules with respect to most of these requirements, SEC rules have permitted an "Alternative Compliance Mechanism" that allows for compliance, subject to eligibility requirements, with CFTC capital and margin rules applying to swap dealers in lieu of SEC capital and margin rules applying to security-based swap dealers.
+While ING Capital Markets LLC, as a security-based swap dealer, is required to comply with SEC rules with respect to most of these requirements, SEC rules have permitted an "Alternative Compliance

+Mechanism" that allows for compliance, subject to eligibility requirements, with CFTC capital and margin rules applying to swap dealers in lieu of SEC capital and margin rules applying to security-based swap dealers.
 ING Capital Markets LLC has elected to use the Alternative Compliance Mechanism.
-However, should ING Capital Markets LLC in the future be ineligible for the "Alternative Compliance Mechanism" it would be subject to SEC capital and margin security-based swap dealer rules instead of the CFTC capital and margin security-based swap dealer rules.
+However, should ING Capital Markets LLC in the future be ineligible for the "Alternative Compliance Mechanism", it would be subject to SEC security-based swap dealer rules for margin, capital, and related financial reporting instead of the CFTC swap dealer rules applied to security-based swaps with respect to margin, capital, and related financial reporting.